It’s a question that gets asked time-and-time again, why is Cheddar cheese bitter?

 So, I hope you understand that there are a wide variety of reasons why cheddar cheese is bitter.

-The most obvious of these will be to do with age.
+The most obvious of these will have to do with age.

 With that being said, rennet is used in the cheese-making process.